Teradata/stacki-wiki/wiki/Customization/Boxes.md

+### BOXES

 Stacki enables you to create a **box** which is a composition of pallets and (optionally) carts.

 The contents of a box is the entire set of RPMs and configuration scripts that are available to a backend host when it installs.

 The _default_ box consists of the _stacki_ and _os_ pallets (and no carts).
 The _os_ pallet is a stripped down version of CentOS.

 These two pallets are the minimum pallets required to install a backend host.

 Backend hosts are assigned the _default_ box automatically.

 Different backend hosts can be assigned to different boxes which gives you a great deal of latitude when deciding what software stacks should go on which backend hosts.

 A few examples of the utility of boxes:

 * **Maintaining different versions of the OS**:
   If you want CentOS 6.6 on one set of backend hosts and CentOS 6.7 on another set of backend hosts.
   You can download the 6.7 CentOS ISOs, add them to the frontend (with `stack add pallet`), create a new box with the CentOS 6.7 pallet, then assign backend hosts to the new box.

 * **Maintaining updates**: